nuzcraft/rot.js-tutorial/README.md

 http://www.codingcookies.com/2013/04/01/building-a-roguelike-in-javascript-part-1/
 I've not done *any* research to see if the tutorial goes all the way to the end of a finished game, but regardless, we're gonna take a shot!

+### 2020.01.23
+Today I'm going to start on part 10b - Inventory and Item Management.
+Now that we've added items to the game, it's time for the player to be able to pick them up!

+### 2020.01.22
+Well, progress didn't happen on the 20th, but I came back today and got part 10a finished.
+Once again, I had issues with some minor typos, but it's cool seeing how easy it is to add both entities and items to the game now the part 10a is finished.
+Ah, I almost forgot, during this section, I implemented git source control for the project.

 ### 2020.01.20
 Happy Inauguration Day!
 To celebrate, I'm going to eat some mac n cheese, drink a margarita, and work on some of coding!
 Today, I'm going to try to tackle part 10a - adding items and an inventory to our game.
 We'll see how it goes!